Customizing the Cisco Unified IP Phone

 PCM File Requirements for Custom Ring Types

-The PCM files for the rings must meet the following requirements for proper playback on Cisco Unified IP Phones:
+The PCM files for the rings must meet these requirements for proper playback on Cisco Unified IP Phones:

 •Raw PCM (no header)